Got questions? We have answers!

 Do you have Design fees?

-No. The full price of our items (except for tax and delivery/installation-if you want it) is as listed on the Pricing page.
+No. The full price of our items (except for tax and delivery/installation-if you want it) is as listed on our sample Pricing page.
+Prices are subject to change and vary per customer depending on designs.
+All of our work is custom.
+Prices account for flowers, vessels and other supplies, design planning, and labor.

 How do I reserve your wedding design services?